wq2012/HMRF-EM-image/README.md

 ## Usage Example

-The following example (from `demo.m`) shows how to perform segmentation on a gray-scale image.
+The following example (from `demo.m`) shows how to perform segmentation on a grayscale image.

 ```matlab
 % Load image and convert to grayscale